ddorn/pyconfiglib/readme.md

     __config_path__ = os.path.join(os.path.dirname(__file__), '.config')

 Because the current directory may not be the one of your code, because a script can be called from everywhere.

+#### Version checking

+If you make breaking changes to the configuration so that loading the current saved config would crash your program (a common example is when you have a list that needs to be of a specific size, and this size changed), you can automatically load the default config by setting the `__version__`.

+If the saved `__version__` and the `__version__` defined in your code do not match, the config will be reset.
+There is actually no support to "upgrade" the config instead, but you can probably do it manually depending on the issue you're facing.

 #### Allow user interface